 Plate Finder

 Developed by Adaptive Recognition, Plate Finder is a clever combination of virtual and intelligent object detection.
-Once a vehicle enters the field of view of the ANPR camera – Vidar, the software looks for its license plate.
+Once a vehicle enters the field of view of the license plate camera – the Vidar ANPR/LPR camera’s software looks for its license plate.
 If it detects a number plate, the camera knows that there is a vehicle.
 Then it captures the image for ANPR processing.

 In the case of Vidar, our most powerful traffic monitoring camera to date, ANPR processing happens on board.
 As soon as Plate Finder snaps the image, the camera pulls out the necessary traffic codes from it.
 To be more precise, this means the characters from the license plate.